heike/ggmapr/README.md

 # Sampling from a uniform distribution

 Below are maps of the US overlaid by about 3200 points each.
 The points are placed uniformly within the geographic region.
-The number of points in each region is based on different strategies.
-From left to right we have: (top-left) a sample of locations selected uniformly across the US, (top-right) each state contains a set of 63 uniformly selected locations, (bottom-left) each dot represents about 100k residents in each state.
+The number of points in each region is based on different strategies, but in all three maps each dot represents approximately 100k people.
+From left to right we have: (left) a sample of locations selected uniformly across the US, (middle) each state contains a set of 63 uniformly selected locations, (right) the number of points within each state is proportional to the state's population.

 ![](README_files/figure-html/unnamed-chunk-6-1.png)<!-- -->